rsimp/gan-scrambler/README.md

 It also uses logic from [cubejs](https://github.com/ldez/cubejs) (converted from coffeescript to typescript) and [cube-preview](https://www.npmjs.com/package/cube-preview) for creating svg previews of the scrambled cubes.

 The project is hosted at https://rsimp.io/gan-scrambler.
-You can create various scrambles without the robot, but will need the gan-robot above and a compatible cube to execute the scramble.
+You can create various scrambles without the robot, but will need the gan-robot and a compatible cube to execute the scramble.
 Compatible cubes include: GAN-356i, GAN-356iplay, GAN-356XS, and maybe the GAN-356X.
 You just need the correct center caps for the robot to attach to.

 As a PWA it can be installed on windows/mac/linux/android via the chrome browser.
 Unfortunately iOS will not allow bluetooth connections via a web browser even with chrome.
 Once installed an internet connection is not required to operate the robot.